mewza/xover/README.md

-As the description says, the xoverT is a simple dsp code that implements very accurate and fast multiband (up to 4 bands) crossover utilizing templates and therefore, CLANG's native dynamic intrinsict vector construct.
+As the description says, the xoverT is a simple dsp code that implements very accurate and fast multiband (up to 4 bands in this example but could be extended to any number of bands) crossover utilizing C++ templates and therefore, CLANG's native dynamic intrinsict vector construct.

 This is a much more sophisticated method than utilizing nested LP/HP filters.